Quintin-Yu/KLM_Assessment/README.md

 ### Scriptables for Plane information and Hangars
 I wanted to have each planes information stored inside of Scriptable Objects.
 This way I could easily make new planes.
 I wanted to have the plane names and models connected through the scriptable objects.
 The plane names could than be coupled to the hangar.
 I would than have the correct plane name above the correct hangar.
 By editting the Scriptable Object, I would only have to change the name in one position, instead of having to change the name above the plane as well as above the Hangar.

+## Github
+Since I was working alone, I pushed everything to the main branch.
+The best practice would be to have a branch for each feature I am implementing.
+Though to save time I decided against doing this.
+I should also have committed more often to the repository in my own opinion.
+Something I only started doing later during the project.